vidimitrov/buildforce-cli/buildforce/sessions/completed/session-001-enhance-plan-command/tasks/task-001-add-initialization-check.md

     // Ask if user wants to initialize const shouldInitialize = await new Promise<boolean>((resolve) => {
       readline.question(
-        `No .buildforce folder found.
+        `No buildforce folder found.
 Would you like to initialize the project first? (y/n): `, (answer: string) =>
           resolve(
             answer.toLowerCase() === "y" || answer.toLowerCase() === "yes"